lxin42140/EzRent/README.md

 4. DO NOT EDIT persistence unit

 # TO-DO
-1. Add relationships to entity classes
-2. Add required exceptions
+1. Add required exceptions
-3. Coding of session beans
+2. Coding of session beans